Arxivar/PluginGenerator/README.md

 To use Typescript you have to follow these steps:

-- select true in Typescript generator options (the plugin is going to create a new folder in plugin-ts)
+- select true in Typescript generator options (the plugin is going to create a new sub-folder in plugin-ts folder)

 - specify the name of the compiled plugin folder. (optionaly your can spacify the folder _YourARXivarPortalPath\Script\plugins\yourPluginName_ for an automatic deploy)